 WE'RE SO GLAD YOU'RE HERE

-We are 22 + 23 years old and married December 2021!
+We are 23 + 24 years old and married December 2021!
 We've always had a soft spot for Corgis so we decided we would make it a full time hobby!
 I am a florist and own Holly Diana Floral in McRae, GA.
 Daniel graduated from Abraham Agricultural College with his bachelors degree in Crop + Soil Science.
-He is currently a research assistant and tests crop chemicals with Syngenta.
+He works in sales for a local fertilizer company.
 We offer loving, happy puppies with a focus on health and personality.
 Our parents are health tested and loved on every day.
 Every one of our dogs stays in our home and goes to work with me.
-We would love for you to consider Williams Welsh Corgis for your next Pembroke Welsh Corgi!
+We would love for you to consider Williams Welsh Corgis for your next Pembroke Welsh Corgi and breeder!

 We are located in McRae, Georgia.
 McRae is a super small town and about 3 - 3 1/2 hours south of Atlanta (depends on who is driving, haha).
 We live in a very rural area, where everyone knows "your Pa and them".
 However we believe that this is heaven on Earth and we wouldn't want it any other way!

 red, sable, or tri

 HOW ABOUT YOU?

 Degenerative Myelopathy (DM) - "Degenerative myelopathy is often abbreviated as DM and is a disease that affects the white matter of the spinal cord.
 With DM, this part of the spinal cord starts to break down, or degenerate, and results in weakness of the hind limbs that eventually progresses to paralysis."

 Von Willebrand Disease (VWD) - "Von Willebrand's disease (vWD) is the most common inherited bleeding disorder of both humans and dogs.
 It is caused by a deficiency in the amount of a specific protein needed to help platelets (the blood cells used in clotting) stick together and form clots to seal broken blood vessels."